 Pharaoh’s daughter demonstrated the meaning of חָמַל (ḥā∙mǎl): “show mercy on, spare, take pity on, i.e., show kindness to one in an unfavorable, difficult, or dangerous situation, and so help or deliver in some manner; to treat with tenderness; to have compassion.”

 Hā∙mǎl is an emotional response that results in action.
 Pharaoh’s daughter did not simply feel sorry for this Hebrew baby who had been condemned to death by her father.
-She acted, risking her own life to have compassion on the baby Moses.
+She acted, perhaps risking her own life to have compassion on the baby Moses.
 She showed mercy.

 As did the “righteous Gentiles” who sheltered Jews in their own homes during WWII in Germany.
 Sometimes their compassion cost them their lives in Hitler’s concentration camps.
 An example of the compassion of the righteous Gentiles is found in the story of Corrie ten Boom in the book and movie The Hiding Place.